-- 3.2 Where a role involves unsupervised regulated activity, as defined in the Safeguarding Vulnerable Groups Act 2006, the College will require from those engaged in such activity the satisfactory provision of an enhanced DBS certificate and will conduct a check of the relevant barred lists. - 3.3 Any staff or members of the College who have responsibility for organising an activity involving children and/or vulnerable adults must: - design the activity with particular regard to the health and safety of children and/or vulnerable adults; - ensure that appropriate training and supervision is available to those working with children or vulnerable adults; - ensure that children, vulnerable adults, and those responsible for them are provided with details of the LSO and DSOs; - minimise occasions on which staff and members of the College will need to work alone in an unsupervised way with children or vulnerable adults; - carry out an appropriate risk-assessment of the activity and ensure that risk assessments are made available to all employees and/or volunteers involved in the activity; - obtain the approval of either the LSO or DSO before the activity is undertaken. - 3.4 It is expected that for visits by schools where members of staff of that school are in attendance in addition to the measures specified in 3.3 above the school will be required to complete its own risk assessment and implement its own safeguarding measures in line with its statutory duties.
+- 3.2 Where a role involves unsupervised regulated activity, as defined in the Safeguarding Vulnerable Groups Act 2006, or where staff or members of the College work in decanal or welfare roles, the College will require from those engaged in such activity the satisfactory provision of an enhanced DBS certificate and will conduct a check of the relevant barred lists. - 3.3 Any staff or members of the College who have responsibility for organising an activity involving children and/or vulnerable adults must: - design the activity with particular regard to the health and safety of children and/or vulnerable adults; - ensure that appropriate training and supervision is available to those working with children or vulnerable adults; - ensure that children, vulnerable adults, and those responsible for them are provided with details of the LSO and DSOs; - minimise occasions on which staff and members of the College will need to work alone in an unsupervised way with children or vulnerable adults; - carry out an appropriate risk-assessment of the activity and ensure that risk assessments are made available to all employees and/or volunteers involved in the activity; - obtain the approval of either the LSO or DSO before the activity is undertaken.

+3.4 It is expected that for visits by schools where members of staff of that school are in attendance in addition to the measures specified in 3.3 above the school will be required to complete its own risk assessment and implement its own safeguarding measures in line with its statutory duties.